 Technical information on services/systems to be protected

-This information, that should be loaded into the database, could either be a set of transmitter parameters (including location, height, transmit power, etc.) or an area within which receiver locations might be situated or some combination of the two.
+This information, that should be loaded into the database, could either be a set of transmitter parameters (including location, height, transmit power, etc.) or an area within which the receivers are located or some combination of the two.

 Database update delay